Site map

 (28/04/2024) Scanner

 This means I could have a page dedicated to scans if I ever collect enough material interesting enough to get scanned.
+The scanner itself is over two decades old and produces an output which is a bit faded in color, though.

 (27/04/2024) We're back